 San Pietro’s other great feature is the giant sculpture of Moses.
 This sculpture was created by Michaelangelo in 1515.
 A huge fresco dominates the roof of the church.
 The fresco portrays the fusing of the chains.
 San Pietro is my 3rd favourite church in our top 3 churches in Rome

 I can’t seriously write a piece about great churches in Rome with mentioning the Sistine Chapel.
 We have been and viewed the Sistine Chapel and the artwork is magnificent that adorns this famous site.
 What lets it down in my eyes is the fact that it’s very hard to appreciate its beauty and splendour.
 You are crammed in like cattle and moved through like a herd of sheep while security guards yell at the top of the voices of people to stop taking pictures.
 This is why The Sistine Chapel does not appear in our top 3 churches in Rome.
 The churches I have mentioned above can be viewed and appreciated in a time frame that suits you and at times in near isolation from the crowds of Rome.

-These are our top 3 churches in Rome, what are your memorable churches?
+These are our top 3 churches in Rome, Churches are excellent free things to see in Rome.
+What are your memorable churches?